-With screen-time increasing, it’s time to ask some important questions around the way screen addiction could impact our future workforce, says Stephen Smith.
+With screen-time increasing, it’s time to ask some important questions around the way screen addiction could impact our future workforce, say Stephen Smith.

 In 2014 app developer Kevin Holesh moved in with his fiancée.
-After a hard day at work they would settle down on their couch with their smart phones in hand and lose themselves for a while.
+After a hard day at work they would settle down on their couch, smart phones in hand, and lose themselves for a while.
 Initially, this gave them a chance to unwind, to relax, and drown in the ludic joy of the screen’s calming glow.
 However, it also took up precious time.
-Kevin realised that less and less of their spare time was spent in productive leisure, or even doing anything exciting, but instead simply fixated on the screen.
+Kevin realized that less and less of their spare time was spent in productive leisure, or even doing something exciting, but instead simply fixated on the screen.

 The app eventually became Moment.
-Moment is a tracking app for mobile phone use.
-It sits silently on your phone, discreetly tracking your usage and totting up the hours you’ve spent and the activities you’ve carried out on the device.
+Moment is a tracker of mobile phone use.
+It sits silently on your phone, discreetly tracking your phone use and totting up the hours you’ve spent and the activities you’ve carried out on the device.